layer-3/erc20-paymaster/deployment.md

 #### Liqiudity pool

 Token <> ETH liquidity pool is required for the operation of the ERC20 paymaster.
 It is used by the TwapOracle to provide the price feed for the ERC20 paymaster.
 Liqiudity pool deployment is outside the scope of this document.
-Addresses of the deployed pools on different chains should have been provided to you.

 ### Factories